yanitzatrosel/SIRS-MRI/README.md

 ![SIRS-PulseSequence](https://github.com/yanitzatrosel/SIRS-MRI/assets/141436347/779964a2-537a-4c48-a324-98ed9130a481)
 **Figure 1.
 Initial block pulse sequence for Spin-Lock**.
 The experiment is composed of an initial $90^\circ$ hard pulse, followed by a phase-shifted spin-lock pulse, and then a second $90^\circ$ hard pulse.
+Note: I think the SL should be applied in -y direction.

 ![MagnetizationVector](https://github.com/yanitzatrosel/SIRS-MRI/assets/141436347/649cc293-d46f-4fe1-8719-77a4c960fbd9)